EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 ### 4.8 Quarkus CLI

-The [Quarkus CLI](https://quarkus.io/guides/cli-tooling) lets you create Quarkus projects, manage extensions and do essential build and development tasks using the underlying project build tool.
+The [**Quarkus CLI**](https://quarkus.io/guides/cli-tooling) lets you create Quarkus projects, manage extensions and do essential build and development tasks using the underlying project build tool.

 #### 4.8.1.
 Installation

+##### 4.8.1.1.
+Installation on the WSL File System

+To install [**Quarkus CLI**](https://quarkus.io/guides/cli-tooling) on the `WSL File System`, as recomended on the [Quarkus documentation](https://quarkus.io/guides/cli-tooling), use [SDKMAN](https://sdkman.io/), execute the upcomming command on a [Ubuntu](https://ubuntu.com/) terminal.

+    sdk install quarkus

+To verify if the [**Quarkus CLI**](https://quarkus.io/guides/cli-tooling) installation was properly made, check the output of the following command:

+    quarkus --version

+##### 4.8.1.2.
+Installation on the Windows Native File System

-To install [Quarkus CLI](https://quarkus.io/guides/cli-tooling), use a PowerShell console with *Administrator* privileges and execute the following command:
+To install [**Quarkus CLI**](https://quarkus.io/guides/cli-tooling), use a PowerShell console with *Administrator* privileges and execute the following command:

     choco install quarkus

+To verify if the [**Quarkus CLI**](https://quarkus.io/guides/cli-tooling) installation was properly made, check the output of the following command:

+    quarkus --version

 ### 4.9 AWS CLI